Horizon is planning to develop a new nuclear power station on Anglesey.

 A detailed four-year-long programme, this partnership between NRW, the Environment Agency and the Office of Nuclear Regulation investigates and assesses the safety, security, environmental protection and waste management aspects of reactor designs.

-Before the developer can build and operate a nuclear power station at Wylfa Newydd, it needs several environmental permits from us.
+Before the developer can build and operate a nuclear power station at Wylfa Newydd, it needs several permits from us.

 - Radioactive Substances – to demonstrate how Horizon will protect people and the environment by minimising the amount of radioactive waste it generates and discharges